-Protein complex linked to cancer growth may also help fight tumors, researchers sayJuly 22nd, 2013 in Cancer /
+Protein complex linked to cancer growth may also help fight tumors, researchers sayJuly 22, 2013 in Medicine & Health / Cancer

 Researchers at Moffitt Cancer Center and Tianjin Medical University Cancer Institute and Hospital in China have discovered a gene expression signature that may lead to new immune therapies for lung cancer patients.
 They found that NF-κB, a protein complex known to promote tumor growth, may also have the ability to boost the immune system to eliminate cancerous cells before they harm, as well as promote antitumor responses.

 The study appeared in the June 3 issue of The Journal of Clinical Investigation.

 NF-?B is a protein complex that controls gene expression.
 The regulation of NF-?B also plays an important role in regulating the body's immune response to infection.
 Incorrect regulation of NF-kB has been linked to cancer, inflammatory and autoimmune diseases, septic shock, viral infection, and improper immune development.

 "New insight into how tumor pathways regulate the anti-tumor immune response may help us to devise new ways for improving immune therapy," said study lead author Amer Beg, Ph.D., senior member of Moffitt's Immunology Program.
 "Studies are now underway to start a clinical trial to determine whether the novel gene expression signature described in this work may help initiate new and better immunotherapy treatments."